 We intend being “home” to a maximum of eight women, making it possible to give each woman the individual attention she needs.
 The platform and cornerstone of the program is the Twelve Step Model of recovery, which is a spiritual program (non-denominational and open to all).
 It is based on the philosophy that until a woman can face the reality of any addiction in her life, other areas of stress and change cannot be adequately healed.

 Our goal is to nurture the transformation and renewal of the whole person; spiritually, physically, socially and emotionally, so that she may return to family and workplace as a vital contributing member.

 Gratitude House is being created as a safe place for women who often feel isolated and unsafe in today’s world.
 We invite women with thirty days of continuous sobriety from all walks of life.
 Our home welcomes every women demonstrating a sincere commitment to sobriety, and adopting suggested tools in support of a sober and productive lifestyle.

-Women are asked to make a commitment of at least one month, but are encouraged to stay three to six months, in order to establish a foundation in recovery.
+Women are asked to make a commitment to their sobriety and will stay with us for up to 18 – 24 months or more.
+This allows them to establish a foundation in recovery.
 Restoring self-esteem and self-confidence, is not an overnight matter.